The "Encounter" prize to judge fiction submissions in 2023

-The Ukrainian Jewish Encounter and the NGO "Publishers Forum" (Lviv, Ukraine) are pleased to announce that fiction submissions will be judged in the 2022 "Encounter: The Ukrainian-Jewish Literary Prize" ™.
-Guidelines will be announced in the second half of January 2022.
+After a delay caused by Russia's genocidal war against Ukraine, the Ukrainian Jewish Encounter and the NGO "Publishers Forum" (Lviv, Ukraine) are pleased to announce that the 'Encounter: The Ukrainian-Jewish Literary Prize' prize will resume in 2023.

 The "Encounter" prize, established in 2019, is awarded every year to the most important work of fiction and non-fiction (awarded alternately), which fosters Ukrainian-Jewish understanding by celebrating Ukraine as a multiethnic society and embodying UJE's slogan, "Our stories are incomplete without each other."